elasticio/gspreadsheets/README.md

 Here are the environment variables to configure for the component to connect with the Google API:

-Following environment are required:
+Following environment variables are required:

  - `OAUTH_CLIENT_ID` - oauth App ID
  - `OAUTH_CLIENT_SECRET` - oauth App Secret
- - `TENANT_DOMAIN` - your Google API tenant domain
  - `LOG_LEVEL` - `trace` | `debug` | `info` | `warning` | `error` controls logger level

  To get these please use the [Google Developers Console](https://console.developers.google.com).
 As a callback please use `https://your-tenant.address/callback/oauth2`.

- Recommended environment variable:
+ Additional environment variables:

+ - `TENANT_DOMAIN` - your Google API tenant domain.
+Defaults to `app.elastic.io` if not provided
  - `EIO_REQUIRED_RAM_MB` - recommended value of allocated memory is `512` MB

 ## Credentials